icecube/icetray-public/docs/general/cpp_standards/dont_sweat_the_small_stuff.rst

 .. highlight:: python

-For python, doxygen style comments are not nescessary.
+For python, doxygen style comments are not necessary.
 But the description must be in a docstring::

   # SPDX-FileCopyrightText: 2024 The IceTray Contributors